mirosieber/Litime_BMS_ESP32/README.md

 To install the library:

-Download via Arduino library manager (BMS Client)
+Download via Arduino library manager (BMS Client) or install manually:

 1. Download the latest version of the library as a ZIP file.
 2. Open the **Arduino IDE**.